medienreaktor/Medienreaktor.Meilisearch/README.md

 If you want facet distribution for certain node properties or search in them, make sure to add them to `filterableAttributes` and/or `searchableAttributes` in your `Settings.yaml`.

-The search query builder currently supports the following features:
+The search query builder supports the following features:

 | Query feature                                | Description                                                |
 |----------------------------------------------|------------------------------------------------------------|